exced/ocaml-wasm-resources/README.md

 And to help you out getting started, there is a [Docker repo](https://github.com/SanderSpies/ocaml-wasm-docker).

+## Contact

+There is a channel dedicated to wasm on the [OCaml discord](https://discordapp.com/invite/cCYQbqN).

 ## Notes

 Special thanks to Sander Spies for his work on this project and for helping people onboarding and understanding it.